takumayumi/vuefolio/README.md

 ## Features

-### Light and Dark Mode

-This portfolio supports both light and dark modes for better readability and user preference.
-The initial mode is set based on the user's system preference detected by the browser.
-Users can switch between modes easily by clicking on the bulb toggle button.
-Their preference is saved locally using localStorage, ensuring a consistent experience across visits.
+- **Light and Dark Mode**: Supports both light and dark themes for improved readability and user comfort.
+- **System Preference Detection**: Automatically sets the initial theme based on the user's system preference detected by the browser.
+- **Mode Toggle Button**: Allows users to manually switch themes using a bulb toggle button.
+- **Persistent Theme Setting**: Saves the user's theme preference using localStorage to ensure consistency across visits.

 ## Tools and Technologies Used